sumanndass/Bank-Data-MSBI-Project/README.md

   ```

 - Create Reference Tables/Views in DWH
   <br> As there have so many changes in tables in DWH so, we need to have reference table/views, from where we will get the data.
-In case of big data, we can create reference ‘Views’ and in case of small data we can have reference ‘Tables’ but ‘Views’ are more reliable in terms of data fetching.
+  <br> We will use referencee table becuase we will use more options in SSIS.
+By the way, below reference views also can be used for data fetching from bank_stage to bank_dw.

   <br> reference view because account_table and product_table merged
   ```sql
   create view vw_ref_dim_account